gfakouri/WA_Camping/README.md

-* Gallery - Images we have taken
+* Gallery - Images we have taken.